turingschool/curriculum/source/projects/store_engine.markdown

     * if any product is retired:
         * that should be included in the display
         * they cannot add it to a new cart
+* Place a "One-Click" order from any active product page

 NOT Allowed To: